-No oral repeat dose studies or human evidence are available and therefore no classification is
+No oral repeat dose studies are available and therefore no classification is proposed.

-A8.4.5.2.2 Inhalation
+A7.4.6.2 Inhalation

 There was no evidence of adverse toxicity in a 13-week rat inhalation study at 0.43 mg/l (approx. 72 ppm), an exposure level close to the saturated vapour concentration.
 No classification is justified according to GHS criteria.